-Trying to find the best definition for the hack and slash genre is much like trying to pinpoint 15 of the best games within it.
+Trying to find the exact definition for the hack and slash genre is much like trying to pinpoint some of the best games within it.
 It’s an arduous task that requires a lot of contemplation, plenty of thought, and a little bit of luck that what you’re thinking matches the majority definition.
-After plenty of time and deliberation, we’ve decided that there is only one true way to define a hack and slash game – it has swords and other pointy objects.
+After plenty of time and deliberation, we’ve decided that there is only one true way to define the best hack and slash games – they have swords and other pointy objects.

 Okay, we know it’s not that simple, especially since modern hack and slash titles are generally married with other genres.
 The following selection of games defines the genre at their core.
 When you pick them up and start playing them, though they may be very different in many ways, you’ll understand what makes a great hack and slash title.

 BEST HACK AND SLASH GAMES: Bloodrayne | Star Wars: The Force Unleashed II | Dante’s Inferno | Darksiders Genesis | Heavenly Sword | Hades | Darksiders: Warmastered Edition | Torchlight II | Titan Quest | Golden Axe | Path of Exile | Dynasty Warriors 8 | Metal Gear Rising: Revengeance | Middle-earth: Shadow of Mordor | No More Heroes 2: Desperate Struggle | Prince of Persia: The Sands of Time | Onimusha: Warlords | Dead Cells | Bayonetta 2 | NieR: Automata | Ninja Gaiden Black | Devil May Cry | Diablo | Baldur’s Gate: Dark Alliance | God of War III